Alonso de Ojeda: Third voyage to New Andalusia

 On regaining his freedom Ojeda remained in Hispaniola for four years with little to do.
 (Some authors think that, on his release from prison, Ojeda returned to Spain.)
 Then in 1508 he learned that King Ferdinand the Catholic was interviewing people interested in colonizing and governing the section of mainland between the capes of Cabo Gracias a Dios (on the border between present-day Honduras and Nicaragua) and Cabo de la Vela in present-day Colombia.
 Juan de la Cosa went to Spain to represent Ojeda at court.
 One of Ojeda's rivals was Diego de Nicuesa.

 Both candidates had good reputations and sympathizers at court, so the King decided to divide the region into two governorates: Veragua to the west and New Andalusia to the east as far as the Gulf of Urabá.
 The former was awarded to Nicuesa and the latter to Ojeda in a commission signed in 1508.

 The new governors repaired to Santo Domingo to prepare the expeditionary flotillas.
 There was a great disparity between the two flotillas.
 As Nicuesa was wealthier and had better credit with the colonial authorities he was able to attract 800 men, many horses, five caravels and two brigs.
 While Ojeda's flotilla only consisted of a little more than 300 men, two brigs and two smaller ships.
 Among those who embarked on these four vessels was Francisco Pizarro, the future conqueror of Peru.
-Hernán Cortés, who was later to dominate Mexico, would have been among the soldiers of fortune engaged in this adventure, had a sudden illness not prevented him from sailing.
+Hernán Cortés, who was later to dominate Mexico, would have been among the soldiers of fortune engaged in this adventure, had a sudden illness, preventing him from sailing.
 Due to the disputes regarding the extent of each of the two governorates, Juan de la Cosa decided that the River Atrato would form the boundary between the two regions.